hapax/hapax.github.io/about.md

 self-organised into a human more recently.
 I'm the founder of [Torsor Labs](https://torsor.io).
 Before that, I noodled around with quantum machine learning at [Xanadu](https://www.xanadu.ai/).
-Before joining Xanadu, I did a PhD in the [string theory group](http://www.phas.ubc.ca/~strings/) at the [University of British Columbia](https://www.ubc.ca/).
+Prior to joining Xanadu, I did a PhD in the [string theory group](http://www.phas.ubc.ca/~strings/) at the [University of British Columbia](https://www.ubc.ca/).
 See [Research](https://hapax.github.io/research/) for more.
 <!-- studying